 Marja continued to be a partner in the retail operations (Cybis Art Productions and Cordey Fine China) on Church Street, as well as Boleslaw’s pet projects including costumes and makeup for the private theatricals staged at their newly built home/studio in Princeton.

-Here Marja assists Boleslaw with a clown character’s theatrical “greasepaint.”
+Here Marja assists Boleslaw with a clown character’s costume and makeup.
 This photo probably dates from the late 1940s.

 Maria Cybis Signatures

 Two kinds of Marja/Maria Cybis marks on 1940s and 1950s pieces are straightforward and easy to identify; the third is a bit murky.
-Keep in mind that some pieces may also have either a Cordey or a Cybis mark/stamp on them as well, but not all do.
+Keep in mind that some pieces may also have either a Cordey or a Cybis mark/stamp on them as well.
 None of the papka pieces will have a Cordey or Cybis mark.

-Speaking of signatures, I recently discovered that the very first Cybis paint-stamp (used in the early 1950s) was based on Marja’s signature rather than on Boleslaw’s!
+Speaking of signatures, I recently discovered that the very first Cybis paint-stamp (used in the early 1950s) was based on Marja’s signature!

-The sample signature is from her application for U.S. citizenship; note that by this time she is now using the Americanized form of her first name, as ‘Maria’.
+The sample signature is from her application for U.S. citizenship; by this time she is using the Americanized form of her first name, ‘Maria’.
 It is clear from this comparison that the first Cybis porcelain signature stamps are based on how she actually signed her surname.
-Boleslaw’s signature was quite different.
+Boleslaw’s signature was very different.

 Porcelain Retail Items (1940s-1950s)